guidytz/SUMO-drivers/README.md

 ### Output of the Virtual Graph

 The script will generate an image of the virtual graph in the results/graphs folder.
-Most importantly, it will also generate a [pickle](https://docs.python.org/3/library/pickle.html) file containing a python dictionary with every link or junction and their respective neighbors in the virtual graph at each timestep interval.
+Most importantly, it will also generate a [pickle](https://docs.python.org/3/library/pickle.html) file containing a python dictionary with every link or junction and their respective neighbors in the virtual graph at each timestep interval in the results/dictionaries folder.

 ### Using Link or Junction as Graph Vertex